Lemoncode/react-by-sample/17 Context/Readme.md

 npm start
 ```

-> If have to nest many render props, you can end up having a heavy nested component, in that case checkout react-composer micro library (https://github.com/jamesplease/react-composer)
+> If you have to nest many render props, you can end up having a heavy nested component, in that case checkout react-composer micro library (https://github.com/jamesplease/react-composer)